-British minister warns on 'gagging clauses' in NHSFebruary 17th, 2013 in Health
+British minister warns on 'gagging clauses' in NHSFebruary 17, 2013 in Medicine & Health / Health

 Health Secretary Jeremy Hunt has written to hospitals in England to warn them against using "gagging orders" to stop staff from exposing poor practices, the ministry said Saturday.

 The letter referred to the case of Gary Walker, a former National Health Service (NHS) manager who received a legal warning this week after revealing how he was forced to keep quiet about his dismissal and his fears for patient safety.

 Hunt said this exertion of pressure was particularly worrying as it came just days after an official report was published into a major scandal of care at Stafford Hospital in central England.

 The report revealed how staff, managers and professional bodies had all failed to expose the appalling neglect of mostly elderly patients over three years, which saw them denied the most basic care and attention.

 "Fostering a culture of openness and transparency is essential if we are to ensure we never repeat the mistakes of Mid Staffs (Stafford Hospital)—which means creating a climate where it is easy for staff, present and former, to come forward with any concerns they have relating to patient safety," Hunt wrote.

 In the letter sent on Friday, the health minister warned against a "culture which is legalistic and defensive" and a level of "institutional self-defence that prevents honest acknowledgement of failure".